Skip to main content

 Frequently Asked Questions

-Can patches give me ideas?
+Can a patch give me ideas?

-Can I use patches during creative collaboration?
+Can I wear a patch during creative collaboration?

-Do famous creatives use stuff like this?
+Do other creatives use rituals like this?

 What if I'm in a creative slump for weeks?